 Birds of Prey is a superhero show that I sadly did not learn about until it was long over.
 The show premiered in October of 2002 and followed Helena Kyle, aka Huntress, the daughter of Bruce Wayne (Batman) and Selena Kyle (Catwoman).
-When Batman disappears from New Gotham City, Helena takes over as the city’s protector along with Oracle (Barbara Gordon) and Dinah (daughter of the original Black Canary) as the “Birds of Prey.”
-They are aided by Alfred Pennyworth and Det.
-Jesse Reese.
+When Batman disappears from New Gotham City, Helena (Ashley Scott) takes over as the city’s protector along with Oracle (Barbara Gordon, played by Dina Meyer) and Dinah Redmond (daughter of the original Black Canary, played by Rachel Skarsten) as the “Birds of Prey.”
+They are aided by Alfred Pennyworth (Ian Abercrombie) and Det.
+Jesse Reese (Shemar Moore).
 The group frequently runs into schemes masterminded by Dr. Harleen Quinzel, aka Harley Quinn (assistant and sometime girlfriend of the Joker).

 The show’s concept is intriguing, not to mention rare; how many all female groups of superheros on television can you name apart from Supergirl?
 For that reason I am especially sad that this show did not go beyond its first season, as what I’ve seen looks amazing.